nelhage/blog.nelhage.com/content/post/end-to-end-principle.md

 To understand either perspective, we'll need to first reflect on what we mean by a "system" and "system design."
-Merriam-Webster [defines][mw] a "system" a "a regularly interacting or interdependent group of items forming a unified whole".
+Merriam-Webster [defines][mw] a "system" as "a regularly interacting or interdependent group of items forming a unified whole".
 The essential character of a system, then, is that it is a unit that decomposes into some number of sub-components, which can be understood or considered substantially in